 I tend to avoid many social situations.
-I’m talking about work meetings, meetings with friends, parties, networking events, meetUps, bars, museums (sometimes), dates, you name it.
+I’m talking about work meetings, meetings with friends, parties, networking events, MeetUps, bars, museums (sometimes), dates, you name it.

 I overthink things.
 I overthink the situation, and I always psych myself out for no good reason.
 I know I do it, I hate it and it does prevent me from living my best life because I have no experience.

-No matter what it is, I avoid all social situations, and only under certain circumstances will I muster enough courage to go to any of those things.
+No matter what it is, I avoid all social situations, and only under certain circumstances will I muster enough courage to go do any of those things.
 But when I don’t, I go to my little black book: “101 Excuses To Get Out of Any Social Situation”.

 Just kidding, I have no such book.